jhugman/uniffi-bindgen-react-native/docs/src/getting-started/guide.md

 Building for iOS will:

 1. Build the Rust crate for iOS, including the uniffi scaffolding in Rust.
-1. Build an `xcframework`
+1. Build an `xcframework` for Xcode to pick up.
 1. Generate the typescript and C++ bindings between Hermes and the Rust.
-1. Generate the files to make a turbo-module from the C++.
+1. Generate the files to set up the JS -> Objective C -> C++ installation flow for the turbo-module.
+1. Re-run the `Podfile` in the `example/ios` directory so Xcode can see the C++ files.

 ```sh
 yarn ubrn:ios